 Consequently, an old or failing ignition pickup; may cut out signal intermittently, which may cause the engine to stall.
 The engine may suddenly just shut off, almost as if the key had been turned off.
 Depending on the nature of the issue, sometimes the vehicle can be restarted and driven.
 Consequently, this problem will only get worse and completely fail.

 A Bad Ignition Coil

 The ignition coil is the unit that takes, your relatively weak battery power and turns it into a powerful spark.
 One of the most common symptoms of a faulty ignition coil.
 Consequently, is when the vehicle runs for a while and then the engine suddenly dies, for no apparent reason.
 As a result, this occurs after the ignition coil or module gets too hot.
 But, it could correct itself after the engine module cools.
 In some cases, a bad ignition coil, will result in the vehicle, not starting it all.

 A Bad Rotor Or Distributor Cap (cracks or carbon tracks that are allowing the spark to short to ground).

 Often the distributor cap is suspect.
 The internal and external surface of the cap should be clean.
 No erosion should be on the surface and the firing points, should be free of rust or corrosion.
 Also, confirm the rotor is in good working order.
 Consequently, it could short out the coil voltage and cause; a faulty connection inside the terminal of the distributor cap.
 The result is a misfire in the spark plugs.
 Look for any cracks or carbon trace in the cap.

 A Bad ASD Relay

-One of the most common symptoms of a bad ASD relay is, an engine that will start; but, stall out almost immediately, or at random times.
-The ASD relay supplies power to the vehicle’s ignition coils and fuel injectors; which are some of the most important components, of the entire engine management system.
+One of the most common symptoms of a bad ASD relay is, an engine that will start.
+But, stall out almost immediately, or at random times.
+So, the ASD relay supplies power to the vehicle’s ignition coils and fuel injectors.
+And, which are some of the most important components, of the entire engine management system.

 Faulty Ignition Switch